MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/reporting-services-management-pack-changes-history.md

 ### What's New

 - Added support for monitoring SQL Server Reporting Services 2012, 2014, and 2016 in addition to 2017 and up
-- Updated Event Log Collection Target Management Server Discovery to make it use default SCOM action profile instead of SQL MP Discovery run as profile
+- Updated Event Log Collection Target Management Server Discovery to make it use default System Center Operations Manager action profile instead of SQL MP Discovery run as profile
 - Updated display strings

 ### Bug Fixes